How Can We help?

 Under the current restrictions owners/managers of recreational facilities must not open/operate that facility.
 Victoria Police have been provided the power to issue on the spot fines of up to $1652 for individuals and up to $9,913 for organisations who do not follow the rules.

 Both our Federal and State Government have announced a range of economic stimulus packages to help survive the impacts of Covid-19.
+We have collated a range of the stimulus announcements HERE that may be relevant for your club, league or association.

 New announcements are continuing to be made, we will endeavor to keep this list up to date.
 There is also advocacy happening around a sport specific stimulus package.